 History lovers will know that Luxembourg was where the Battle of the Bulge took place, the post D-Day German counteroffensive that killed thousands in December 1944.
 The Battle of the Bulge is also known as Battle of the Ardennes, as it mainly happened in the northern region and across the border in Belgium.

 Nowadays, there are two museums in the Ardennes that can be visited to learn more about the Battle of the Bulge – the Battle of the Bulge Museum inside Wiltz Castle, and the National Museum of Military History in Diekirch.
+If you’re into war and history, these museums deserve to be in your list of places to visit in Luxembourg!

 Getting There from Luxembourg City: by train to both Wiltz and Diekirch.